jank-lang/jank-lang.org/resources/src/blog/2023-07-08-object-model.md

 As a reminder, my work on jank this quarter is sponsored by [Clojurists Together](https://www.clojuriststogether.org/).
 Thank you to all of the members there who chose jank for this quarter.
 Thanks, also, to all of my [Github sponsors](https://github.com/sponsors/jeaye).
-Your continued support fuels jank's continued development.
+Your continued support fuels jank's continued development!

 I've already submitted a proposal for next quarter, to build out jank's namespace loading, class file generating, compilation cache, and class path